Rohde-Schwarz/rsicplugindocumentation/docs/source/Chapter_07_FunctionPanelScpiTree.rst

-.. _function-panel-scpi-tree:

-7. Function Panel SCPI Tree
+7. Function Panel - SCPI Tree
 ==============================

 SCPI Tree is one tab of the Function Panel that contains multiple features depending on whether they are supported by the instrument.